-If you’re curious as to whether your favorite app or platform supports dark mode, we’re keeping track of every development.
+If you’re curious about whether your favorite app or platform supports dark mode, we’re keeping track of every development.
 If it doesn’t, but you’re eager to experiment, there may be some third-party workarounds depending on your device.
 Either way, here are a few ways you can put dark mode into your day — or night.

-Before you try to move mountains, however, it’s worth keeping in mind that any unofficial dark mode is likely to be imperfect, and app compatibility could be a mixed bag for you.
+Note that any unofficial dark mode is likely to be imperfect, and app compatibility could be a mixed bag for you.

 How to get dark mode on your iPhone

-- Tap on the Settings app.
+- Tap on the Settings app

 How to get dark mode on your Android phone

 Dark Theme, Google’s name for a system-wide dark mode, launched in Android 10.
 There are a few different ways to activate it:

 - Click “Display,” then toggle “Dark theme” on

 Alternatively, you can pull down from the top of the display to reveal the Quick Settings, then you’ll find a button to switch it on.
 If you don’t see it, pull the Quick Settings bar all the way down, then tap the pencil icon.
 Once you see Dark theme, drag it into your main lineup.
 When you click it, it will force the Dark theme across Android 10, as well as many of Google’s own apps.